Training and Consultation for Schools

 - Catherine Hughes -- Director of Family Support and Community Engagement

-- Angela Gibney, BS, M.Ed in Curriculum and Instruction, Certified Special Education Educator K-12 and Christina Abernethy -- Family Support and Community Engagement Specialists
+- Angela Day, BS, M.Ed in Curriculum and Instruction, Certified Special Education Educator K-12, Registered Behavior Technician, Christina Abernethy, Melissa Humberger -- Family Support and Community Engagement Specialists

 - Clinical Directors of ABA Services